Regulation and Licensing

 - Professional Indemnity Insurance with Lloyds of London

-- Client accounts maintained with Australian Banks
+- Client accounts maintained with Australian and UK banks

 - Independently audited by global accounting firm, Ernst & Young

 When you fund your trading account with Pepperstone, your money is held in a segregated client bank account for your benefit and kept entirely separate from Pepperstone’s own funds, in compliance with ASIC and FCA client money rules.